tillbiskup/evefile/docs/index.rst

 .. note::
     This is a *transitional* package meant to be used only until the `evedata package <https://evedata.docs.radiometry.de/>`_ is considered sufficiently stable for routine use.
-It provides a rather low-level interface to the eveH5 data files, lacking all the abstractions available within evedata.
+It provides a rather low-level interface to the eveH5 data files, lacking many of the abstractions available within evedata.
+See :doc:`differences` for more details.

 Features